saimanojsuper/geographic-mood-sensing-api/README.md

 ![alt text](assests/mood-sensing-app.jpg)

 ### Assumptions
-- H2db is used assuming for quick setup. (since data is stored in memory it can take max 30 of container memory)
+- H2db is used for quick setup. (since data is stored in memory it can take max 30% of container memory)
-- Assuming the user current location is sent in the coordinates (for uploading mood & getting the nearest happy location)
+- Assuming the user current location is sent in the coordinates (for uploading new mood & getting the nearest happy location)
-- Spring security with role based authentication is implemented using api key (no user creation service. created some default users for testing purpose)
+- Spring security with role based authentication is implemented using api key (no user creation service. created some default users for testing purpose, need to provide RBAC)

 ## Design Changes for scaling requirements
 ![scaling design](assests/mood-sensing-future.jpg)